chaoscalm/gramado/README.md

 ## userland system programs.

-> * zing/graminit/ - The init process.
-> * zing/gramlan0/ - Gramland, the display server.
+> * zing/gramado/swamp/ - Gramland, the display server.
 > * zing/netd/ - The network server.

 ## userland libraries, toolkits and apis.

 > * posix libc - (rtl)
 > * Client-sie library for GUI applications - (libgws)

-> * see: zz/omega1/libs/ for all the libraries, toolkits and apis.
+> * see: prezing/omega1/libs/ for all the libraries, toolkits and apis.

 ## userland user programs.

-> * see: zz/omega2/apps/ for Client-side GUI application.
-> * see: zz/omega2/commands/ for posix commands.
+> * see: preama/alpha2/commands/ for posix commands.

-> * see: zz/omega2/drivers/ for ring3 drivers.
+> * see: prezing/omega2/drivers/ for ring3 drivers.
-> * see: zz/omega2/servers/ for ring3 servers.
+> * see: prezing/omega2/servers/ for ring3 servers.

-## userland system data.

-> * zz/omega3/assets - Icons for the User Interface.
+> * see: prezing/omega3/apps/ for Client-side GUI application.
-> * zz/omega3/base   - All binaries go here to build the final virtual disk.

 ## The source code.